SpindleMonkey/project-1/README.md

 * time-limit the game (you know, like the way recess limited the time we had to play this evil game)
 * varying health/strength/likeability scores for each of the team members that are updated after each round
-* random tools allocated to each team at the start of a new game (e.g., grenades, killer bees, stink bombs)
+* random tools allocated to each team at the start of a new game (e.g., grenades, killer bees, stink bombs, power juice)
 * ability to pick team members from a pool of mammals

 Here's a [description, and some history, of Red Rover](https://en.wikipedia.org/wiki/Red_Rover), if you've successfully blocked this particular humiliation from your memory.